awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 To bootstrap additional environments into which AWS CDK applications will be deployed by the pipeline, use the following commands instead\.
 The \-\-trust option indicates which other account should have permissions to deploy AWS CDK applications into this environment\.
 For this option, specify the pipeline's AWS account ID\.

-Again, you can omit the \-\-profile option in the following situations:
-+ If your default AWS profile contains the necessary credentials
+Again, you can omit the \-\-profile option if your default AWS profile contains the necessary authentication configuration and AWS Region\.
-+ If you're using the `AWS_*` environment variables to provide your AWS account credentials

 ------
 #### [ macOS/Linux ]